vladblindu/stringer/README.md

         </button>
     )}
 ```
+#### Vers 2.0.1 TODO list

-TODO: Tur this mess into decent docs.
+1. Turn this mess into decent docs.
 Help welcome.
+2. Differenciate behaviour of **_complain** method in DEV and PROD mede
+3. Eliminate the need of the -x (execute) parameter in the cli utility